atom-morgan/atom-morgan.github.io/blog/2018-07-11-embrace-the-suck.md

 tag: [post, tutorial, cc]
 image: '/images/embrace-the-suck/blog-embrace-the-suck.png'
 thumb_image: '/images/embrace-the-suck/blog-embrace-the-suck.png'
+excerpt: >-
+  Learning how to code is like exercise.
+It's affordable, it's accessible, and the benefits are amazing.
+But it also takes self-discipline and a lot of patience.
+So before people ever see results, they quit.
 ---

 Learning a new skill is difficult.
 It's easy to give up and it's easy to beat yourself up.
 So this week and I want to take a quick break from coding to offer you some words of encouragement.
 Hopefully this will help you solidify your drive to learn how to program.